Chaozz/ORMini/README.md

 - Open a terminal, go to the project folder, and run this command to install all project dependencies:

       $ pip install -r requirements.txt

+- to run all the tests and code linting:

+      $ python runtests.py

 Structure
 -----------